nancologist/ReactNative/README.md

 ## 6.32.
 Adding a Favorites Stack

+TEST: Now you see that we have two different StackNavigation for each one of these two tabs (Meals and Favorites).
+That means when we switch between these two tabs the page we were on it in each stack stay there when we come back on its tab!
+___

 ## 6.33.
 Adding a Menu Button & Drawer Navigation

 ## 6.34.
 Configuring the Drawer